-You have seen the signs in the neighborhood – estate sale, garage sale, rummage sale.
+You have probably already seen the signs around the neighborhood – estate sale, garage sale, yard sale, rummage sale.
 Garage sale season begins in the spring and continues full force through summer.
 Today I’m sharing my favorite garage sale shopping tips.

 I’m passionate about smart spending and scoring a good deal, so garage sale season is one of my favorite times of the year.
 I’ve been going to garage sales for as long as I can remember.
 My mom is an avid garage sale shopper and would take me with her when I was little.